inventhouse/allgit/allgit.md

   - Need a flag for "only bare"?

 - DONE: error handling / printing
-  - Print if no repos were found
+  - DONE: error if no repos were found
+  - DONE: error if all repos were filtered out

 - add bold to some of allgit output (like repo names)
-- see if we can pass through git colors
+- PUNT: see if we can pass through git colors -- they come through inherited fds
-- 'parsable' output option?
+- NO: 'parsable' output option? -- no control over underlying command output

 - branch workflow
   - easy create, rebase, squash, push, fix, rebase, squash, push, eventually delete
+    - maybe best done as a helper script?
   - "global" branch?

 - DONE: -b/--branches to select repos with those branches